Yankees vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have gone 27-16 in games they were listed as the moneyline favorite (winning 62.8% of those games).
+- The Yankees have been the moneyline favorite 44 total times this season.
+They've gone 27-17 in those games.

-- New York has a 9-1 record (winning 90% of its games) when playing as moneyline favorites of -175 or shorter.
+- New York has a 25-14 record (winning 64.1% of its games) when it has played as moneyline favorites of -120 or shorter.

-- Based on this game's moneyline, the Yankees have an implied win probability of 63.6%.
+- The Yankees have an implied moneyline win probability of 54.5% in this contest.

-- New York has played in 64 games with set over/under, and have combined with opponents to go over the total 29 times (29-33-2).
+- New York has had an over/under set by oddsmakers 65 times, and have combined with opponents to go over the total in 29 of those games (29-34-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!